markbrown314/toy_problems/README.md

-# project_euler_py
+# Toy Problems
-My Solutions to Project Euler Problems in Python
+My Solutions to various toy problems
+Code quality may vary

 Run on Python 3.6